gucci-on-fleek/unnamed-emoji/README.md

 ## Features

-- Supports pdfLaTeX, LuaLaTeX, Plain pdfTeX, and Plain LuaTeX.
+- Directly supports pdfLaTeX, LuaLaTeX, Plain pdfTeX, and Plain LuaTeX.

+- Supports XeLaTeX, Plain XeTeX, and `dvipdfmx` with a [patched version of `dvipdfmx`](dvipdfmx.patch).

 - Only needs a single PDF file (2.9 MB) to supply all characters.
 And all the required metadata is in the PDF file itself, so no additional